open-AIMS/ADRIA_matlab/docs/sampling_process.md

 In other cases, these may be arrays (e.g., `[[0,1], [1,2], [2,1]]`).

 The sample bounds for `integer` parameters are tied to the number of options rather than their values.
-This is the conversion approach is generic and applicable to both cases outlined above.
+This is so the conversion approach is generic and applicable to both cases outlined above.

 Following the $\text{max}(x_i) + \text{min}(x_i)$ approach, the sample range becomes $1 \leq v_i \lt 7$.
 In the first example above, `1 => 10` and $\text{floor}(6.999) = 6$, and resolves to `6 => 15`.